 I have tested the bracelet throughout the day with several devices of different brands.
 All others end up giving very approximate figures, but the data on the Xiaomi bracelet has absolutely nothing to do with the rest.
 It would have the same effect if pressing the button under the screen would generate a random number.

-What about the optical pulse sensor?
-A real joke, although it may serve as a flashlight in the dark.
+What to say about the optical pulse sensor.
+A real joke, although perhaps it can serve as a flashlight in the dark.
 Like any other optical sensor at rest it offers a "more or less correct" record, but in activity we return to the tone of before, it is a totally random number.

 So if you assume you're buying a toy, but if you want to make minimal use of activity tracking, you'd better look the other way.
 Because if you're throwing money away, you can always buy a Power Balance.